The Alchemist Team

 Neighborhood Empowerment

-Alejandro Gomez, Community Food Connections Specialist, He/Him/His
+Alejandro Gomez, Community Food Connections Manager, He/Him/His

 After several years of experience in business in the private sector, Alejandro decided to follow his passion by completing an Urban Agroecology academic program in the Bay Area, leading projects that invited students and faculty to enjoy and respect nature, enhancing the compost system at the student farm to strengthen the offer of nutritional food for the community and to green the waste management practices on campus.